-Students needing to withdraw from school must file an official withdrawal notice in writing at the Registrar's Office or through the online form, before the last day of classes.
+Students needing to completely withdraw from school must file an official withdrawal notice via the online form before the 'last day for complete withdraw" (as noted on the Academic Calendar).
 Students failing to follow the proper procedure in withdrawing are not eligible for any refund and will receive grades in all courses as determined by the instructors.
 Official transcripts cannot be released until proper clearance is arranged.
 Students may not completely withdraw from the semester after receiving earned grades for courses including session-based courses.